 United Kingdom: The Government Digital Service helps save hundreds of millions of pounds annually by replacing physical offices and curtailing the time required for a service to be rendered to the appropriate applicant.

 Australia: The country’s dedicated Digital Transformation Agency and the MyGov platform are massive governmental initiatives aiming to completely change and improve people’s experience of interacting with public services.
-The first item on their agenda was the creation of a unified authentication mechanism that uses a single standardized digital identity to access a variety of e-Government tools.
+The first item on their agenda was the creation of a unified authentication mechanism that uses a single standardized digital identity.
+This public sector technology is aimed at easing the access to a variety of e-Government tools.

 Key challenges of a public digital transformation strategy